Magnesium deficiency - Symptoms and treatment

 The most commonly used medications for hypertension (high blood pressure) are diuretics.
 The irony of taking diuretics is that they remove magnesium from the body.Here is an example of a very common medical history:

 Irene is 58 years old.
 She visited her doctor for her annual check-up and her blood pressure was a bit high.
 Her mother just died and Irene was under a lot of stress.
-But her doctor didn't ask what is happening in her life and the appointment is just too short to be able to add something in.
+But her doctor did not ask what is happening in her life and the appointment is just too short to be able to add something in.

 As you already know, stress can reduce magnesium levels.
 But Irene's doctor - who believes that she simply developed hypertension in old age - immediately prescribed a diuretic medication for her, even though age is not a reason for high blood pressure.